kilton/darcyai-sdk/README.md

 Learn how to package your Darcy AI application into a container that includes all of the dependencies needed to run with the [Build Guide](./BUILD.md).

+To prepare your Raspberry Pi board as a development environment for building Darcy AI applications, follow the [Raspberry Pi Environment Setupd Guide](./SETUP_RPI.md).

 ## Deploying

 Learn how to deploy your Darcy AI application to your edge devices using the Darcy Cloud in the [Deployment Guide](./DEPLOY.md).